SpencerDuball/spencerduball.com/doc/design/auth.md

 The intended audience of this website would almost exclusively be developers, so using Github as an OAuth provider makes sense for authenticating users.
 There are some high level requirements for Authentication:

 1. [Limited Logins](#limited-logins): Users should only need to log in once so long as they visit the site within a 90 day period of their last login.
+AKA sessions renew a 90 day lease on every refresh.
 2. [Mocked Users](#mocked-users): The site should support having a pool of fake users for development and staging environments so that testing can be simulated with more than actual Github users.

 ## Limited Logins